Skip to Content

 Virtual Capabilities of the Montana 680t

 Like the Oregon 750T, the Garmin Montana 680T (Amazon link) is a highly sensitive GPS that holds a position even in deep cover.
-It also has access to both GPS and GLONASS satellites for enhanced positioning and faster fixes.
+It also has access to GPS and GLONASS satellites for enhanced positioning and faster fixes.

-Also like Oregon GPS, Montana GPS has the capability to wirelessly share:
+Also, like Oregon GPS, Montana GPS has the capability to wirelessly share:

 • Waypoints